Canon T7 vs Nikon P950

 - More modern: Was introduced somewhat (1 year and 10 months) more recently.

-If the count of relative strengths (bullet points above) is taken as a measure, the P950 comes out slightly ahead of the T7 (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the P950 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T7 and the Nikon P950 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.